 Let’s understand the free outputs.

-In the mem section you see the total, used, free, shared, buff/cache, available columns.
+In the mem section you see the total, used, free, shared, buff/cache, and available columns.

 Total: The total RAM installed on your server.